-What is an memcached DDoS attack?
+What is a memcached DDoS attack?

-A memcached distributed denial-of-service (DDoS) attack is a type of cyber attack in which an attacker attempts to overload a targeted victim with Internet traffic.
-The attacker spoofs requests to a vulnerable UDP memcached* server, which then floods a targeted victim with Internet traffic, potentially overwhelming the victim’s resources.
-While the target’s Internet infrastructure is overloaded, new requests cannot be processed and regular traffic is unable to access the Internet resource, resulting in denial-of-service.
+A memcached distributed denial-of-service (DDoS) attack is a type of cyber attack in which an attacker attempts to overload a targeted victim with internet traffic.
+The attacker spoofs requests to a vulnerable UDP memcached* server, which then floods a targeted victim with internet traffic, potentially overwhelming the victim’s resources.
+While the target’s internet infrastructure is overloaded, new requests cannot be processed and regular traffic is unable to access the internet resource, resulting in denial-of-service.

 *Memcached is a database caching system for speeding up websites and networks.